Vietnam.vn - Nền tảng quảng bá Việt Nam

 The pre-emptive air strike, believed to have targeted nuclear and military facilities and the residences of senior officials, marked a dangerous escalation in the already tense confrontation between the two Middle Eastern countries.

 The market reaction was almost immediate.
-Across exchanges, a red hue covered the electronic boards of the cryptocurrency market.
+Across exchanges, a bright red color covered the electronic boards of the cryptocurrency market.
 Bitcoin (BTC), the largest digital currency and the "locomotive" of the market, at one point plummeted by more than 4%, falling from a stable price range above $107,000 to below $103,000.

 Huge wave of liquidation and "runaway" mentality